bnjmnrsh/Satchel/readme.md

 ---
 ## Installation [↑](#table-of-contents)

-Use `npm` to install Satchel from github targeting a specifc tag, drop everything after the hash if you just want the latest version.
+Use `npm` to install Satchel from github targeting a specific tag; drop everything after the hash if you just want the latest version.

 ```bash
 npm i https://github.com/bnjmnrsh/satchel#v0.2.4